Newspaper Search

 Newspaper Object Name Date Page Notes

-Ahnapee (Algoma) Record Scow Lady Ellen 1890-12-11 3 The scows Lady Ellen and William Finch arrived in port.
-A channel was cut through the ice for them.
+Ahnapee (Algoma) Record Scow Lady Ellen 1890-05-29 3 The scows Lady Ellen and Wm.
+Finch both arrived on Thursday morning, from the south and will load here.

 Ahnapee (Algoma) Record Scow Lady Ellen 1890-05-01 3 Scow Lady Ellen cleared Tuesday with cord wood and paving posts for S. Perry to Milwaukee.